KassabNova/Santander/README.md

 # Santander
 Final Project in mobile dev class.
 The requirements we were given are these.

-- Menus
+Menus:

-       - Login
+       - Login:
        - Consulting (Tarjeta de crédito y debito)
                 - Transactions by date
                 - Balance
                 - Account Statements

-       -  Transfers
+       -  Transfers:
                 - Our Bank
                 - Other Banks
                 - Credit